South American sea lion: Ecology

 The South American sea lion is found along the coasts and offshore islands of South America, from Peru south to Cape Horn and then north to southern Brazil.
 Notable breeding colonies include Lobos Island, Uruguay; Peninsula Valdes, Argentina; Beagle Channel, and the Falkland Islands.
 Some individuals wander as far north as southern Ecuador, although apparently they never bred there.
 However, the movement ecology of South American sea lions remains poorly understood, although biologging studies in recent years have advanced our understanding of their at-sea movements at some breeding locations.
 There is no evidence of a winter migration of sea lions from the Falkland Islands.

-South American sea lions breed on beaches made of sand, gravel, rocky, or pebble.
+South American sea lions breed on beaches made of sand, gravel, rocks, or pebbles.
 They can also be seen on flat, rocky cliffs with tidepools.
 Sea lion colonies tend to be small and scattered, especially on rocky beaches.
 The colonies make spaces between each individual when the weather is warm and sunny.

 South American sea lions consume numerous species of fishes, including Argentine hake and anchovies.
-They also eat cephalopods, such as shortfin squid, Patagonian squid, and octopus.
-They have even been observed preying on penguins, pelicans, and young South American fur seals.
+They also eat cephalopods, such as shortfin squid, Patagonian squid, and octopus, as well as crustaceans and other invertebrates depending on local abundance.
+They have even been observed preying on penguins, pelicans, and female and young South American fur seals.
 South American sea lions may forage at the ocean floor for slow-moving prey or hunt schooling prey in groups, depending on the area.
+They have been observed to chase penguins on land.
 When captured, the prey is shaken violently and torn apart.
 South American sea lions have been recorded to take advantage of the hunting efforts of dusky dolphins.
 The sea lions themselves are preyed on by orcas and sharks; at Peninsula Valdes, orcas will beach themselves and grab sea lions near shore.